 - Use an adjustable keyboard tray to position your keyboard and mouse at a comfortable height, placing the mouse and keyboard as close as possible to your body to avoid reaching;

 - Maintain a relaxed, neutral posture and sit up straight to provide firm back support;

 - Allow your arms to hang loosely at the shoulders;

 - Keep your elbows at a 90-degree angle while typing;

-- Adjust the chair’s height so that your feet are firmly on the ground.
+- Adjust the chair height so your feet are firmly on the ground.

 Contact a New York Workers’ Compensation Attorney

-If you’ve suffered a RSI while at work in New York, contact an experienced workers’ compensation lawyer at Hach & Rose, LLP for help.
-Schedule your free consultation by calling us at (212) 779-0057 or by reaching out online today.
+If you’ve suffered an RSI while at work in New York, contact an experienced workers’ compensation lawyer at Hach & Rose, LLP for help.
+Schedule your free consultation by calling us at (212) 779-0057 or online today.